 - Place each seed in the hole you indented in step 3.
 The spinach seeds should be at a maximum depth of about 1/2″ (13 mm).

 - Water them generously.
 Spinach seeds take about 7-14 days to germinate.
 You may see them germinate a little sooner if the weather is warmer.

-- You don’t need to add any fertilisers as long as you added your slow release fertilisers when you first planted.
+- You don’t need to add any fertilizers as long as you added your slow release fertilizers when you first planted.
 Spinach can taste metallic if you add too much nitrogen as it grows.
 Just let your compost do its thing.

-Here is a video that show you the steps of growing spinach from seed in your containers:
+Here is a video that shows you the steps of growing spinach from seed in your containers: